 The preparation of the financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
 These estimates and assumptions are based on historical experience and other factors that are considered to be relevant.
 The areas involving a higher degree of judgement or areas where assumptions and estimates are significant to the financial statements are disclosed in note 3.

-The financial statements are presented in thousands of United States dollars (USD) except where otherwise indicated; this is a change from the prior year, see note 2 (a).
+The financial statements are presented in thousands of United States dollars (USD) except where otherwise indicated; see note 2 (a).

 New and amended standards adopted by the Company